Université libre de Bruxelles: Growth and internal tensions

+German occupation and move

 The German occupation during World War I led to the suspension of classes for four years in 1914–1918.
 In the aftermath of the war, the Free University moved its principal activities to the Solbosch/Solbos in the southern municipality of Ixelles, and a purpose-built university campus was created, funded by the Belgian American Educational Foundation.

-During World War II, the university was again closed by the German authorities on 25 November 1941 during the second occupation.
-Students from the university were involved in the Belgian Resistance, notably establishing the sabotage-orientated network Groupe G.
+During the second occupation of World War II, the university protested the two anti-Jewish ordinances of 28 October 1940, but nevertheless collaborated for the expulsion of Jewish professors and students.
+However, the university ceased its collaboration when it came to accepting Flemish professors of the New Order.
+Thus, the university was again closed by the German authorities on 25 November 1941, and some of its students were involved in the Belgian Resistance, establishing the sabotage-orientated network Groupe G.

 Splitting of the university

 Courses at the Free University were taught exclusively in French until the early 20th century.
 After Belgian independence, French was widely accepted as the language of the bourgeoisie and upper classes and was the only medium in law and academia.
 As the Flemish Movement gained prominence among the Dutch-speaking majority in Flanders over the late 19th century, the lack of provision for Dutch speakers in higher education became a major source of political contention.
 Ghent University became the first institution in 1930 to teach exclusively in Dutch.

 Some courses at the Free University's Faculty of Law began being taught in both French and Dutch as early as 1935.
 Nevertheless, it was not until 1963 that all faculties offered their courses in both languages.
 Tensions between French- and Dutch-speaking students in the country came to a head in 1968 when the Catholic University of Leuven split along linguistic lines, becoming the first of several national institutions to do so.

 On 1 October 1969, the French and Dutch entities of the Free University separated into two distinct sister universities.
 This splitting became official with the act of 28 May 1970, of the Belgian Parliament, by which the French-speaking Université libre de Bruxelles (ULB) and the Dutch-speaking Vrije Universiteit Brussel (VUB) officially became two separate legal, administrative and scientific entities.